Johann Hattey

 Hattey was of Czech origin.
-According to church books kept at the National Archives in Plzen, his father Josef, born in Klaster, Bohemia, Austrian Empire on 10 January 1818 as Josef Hatag, was the son of the locals Josef Hatag (same name) and Marie Svikova, who were born in the 18° century.
+According to church books kept at the in Plzen, his father Josef, born in Klaster, Bohemia, Austrian Empire on 10 January 1818 as Josef Hatag, was the son of the locals Josef Hatag (same name) and Marie Svikova, who were born in the 18° century.
 Josef Hatag senior was the son of Simon Hatag (born in 1760) and Magdalena Czyberova (or Zieglerova), whilst Marie Svikova was the daughter of Vojtech Svik and Anna Kuplova.
 Anna Borik, Josef Hatag's wife, was born in Zinkovy (Czech Republic) on 29 June 1815 and was the daughter of locals Frantisek Borik and Katerina Duchkova.
 Parents of Frantisek Borik were Vojtech Borik and Marie Horova, while parents of Katerina were Vojtech Duchek (1743 - 1802, his father was Jan Duchek born in 1711 in Radkovice) and Anna Hlavova.

 Five sons and daughters were born from his marriage to Josefine Fuhrmann (Josefa Stranner): (Johann, Josef, Bruno, Friederike, Mathilde).
 Bruno (buried in the Vienna Central Cemetery on 25 October 1968) married twice-from his first marriage Doris was born -children Ian and Christine Howard- and from his second he had Elfi; Johann also called Hans had two daughters; Frieda had two sons (Remo -children Frieda and Marina Pecoraro- and Irmo) and four daughters (Vera -children Laura and Franco Bacoccoli-, Elsa, Diana, Wanda -child Maririca Oliva-); Josef also called Pepsch had no sons or daughters and died in Buenos Aires; Mathilde died young during World War 1.